List of Iced Earth band members

 Iced Earth is an American heavy metal band from Tampa, Florida.
 Formed in 1985 under the name Purgatory, the group originally consisted of vocalist Gene Adam, lead guitarist Bill Owen, rhythm guitarist Jon Schaffer, bassist Richard Bateman and drummer Greg Seymour.
-The band has been inactive since February 2021, when vocalist Stu Block, lead guitarist Jake Dreyer, bassist Luke Appleton and drummer Brent Smedley all left in response to band leader Schaffer's involvement in the 2021 United States Capitol Protest.
+The band has been inactive since February 2021, when vocalist Stu Block, lead guitarist Jake Dreyer, bassist Luke Appleton and drummer Brent Smedley all left in response to band leader Schaffer's involvement in the January 6 United States Capitol attack.

 History

 1985–1998

 Jon Schaffer and Greg Seymour officially formed Iced Earth (originally known as Purgatory) on January 20, 1985.
 The first full lineup was completed shortly thereafter with the addition of Gene Adam, Bill Owen and Richard Bateman.
 The original incarnation released two demos in 1985 – Burning Oasis and Psychotic Dreams – before Bateman was replaced by Dave Abell in time for the recording of a third, Horror Show.
 In 1987, Owen made way for new lead guitarist Randall Shawver.
 The following year, Purgatory changed its name to Iced Earth.
 The first demo under the new moniker, Enter the Realm, was released in 1989.
 Seymour left shortly after its release due to tensions with Schaffer, and was replaced by Mike McGill.
 The band signed with Century Media Records and issued its self-titled full-length debut the following year.

-By 1991, guitarist Jon Schaffer was the only original member of Iced Earth still a member of the band.
+By 1997, guitarist Jon Schaffer was the only original member of Iced Earth still a member of the band.

 After touring in promotion of Iced Earth, the band saw further personnel changes in the spring of 1991 when Adam and McGill were replaced by John Greely and Rick Secchiari, respectively, for the production of Night of the Stormrider.
 After the album was released, Rodney Beasley took over on drums for subsequent live shows.
 The album was promoted on a short touring cycle running until the fall of 1992, when the group went on a hiatus for two years.
 In 1995 they returned with Burnt Offerings, which marked the debut of Beasley and new vocalist Matt Barlow.
 Mark "The Creeper" Prator took over from Beasley on a session basis for the recording of The Dark Saga.

 Before The Dark Saga was released, long-term bassist Abell was replaced by Keith Menser.
 The new bassist featured in photography for the album, but was replaced shortly after its release by James MacDonough, who brought with him bandmate Brent Smedley as Iced Earth's new drummer.
 The new lineup released Days of Purgatory, a collection of reworked older tracks, in 1997.
 Just before the recording of Something Wicked This Way Comes in early 1998, Schaffer decided to relocate the band back to his home state of Indiana, which prompted lead guitarist Shawver to leave.
 The album featured Prator on drums, as Smedley was unavailable due to "personal reasons".